PulkitBindal/GIT_LINEAR_SEARCH_SIMULATOR/storyboard/README.md

 ### 2. Story:

+The sequential search, also known as the linear search, are the most basic search algorithms and are often the first search method learned in introductory computer science courses.
+The basic strategy is straightforward.
+Every element in the data set is examined in the order presented until the value being searched for is found.
+If the value being searched for doesn't exist, a flag value is returned (such as -1 for an array or NULL for a linked list).
+Sequential search is at best O(1), at worst O(n), and on average O(n).
+If the data being searched are not sorted, then it is a relatively efficient search.
+However, if the data being searched are sorted, we can do much better.

 #### 2.1 Set the Visual Stage Description:

 When you come to the landing page of our simulator, you will see some options like how many elements you want to give, next you have to enter those elements of array, after that you have to write that number which you want to find from that array.
 You will be given the index number of the element if it is present in that array Or the title "The element not found" if the element is not in that array.